-DEC revised the cost analyses provided by Aurora for the installation of SCR and SNCR using the cost estimating procedures identified in EPA's May 2016 Air Pollution Control Cost Estimation Spreadsheets for SCR and SNCR, using the unrestricted potential to emit of the four coal-fired boilers, a baseline emission rate of 0.437 lb NOx/MMBtu (from most recent NOx and SO2 source test accepted by the Department, which occurred on November 19, 2011) a retrofit factor of 1.5 for projects requiring a difficult retrofit, a NOx removal efficiency of 90% and 50% for SCR and SNCR respectively, an interest rate of 5.5% (current bank prime interest rate), and a 20 year equipment life.
-DEC concluded that the level of NOx reduction justifies the use of SCR or SNCR as BACT for the coal-fired boilers at \$4,023/ton and \$2,227/ton respectively.
-Since SCR has a higher control efficiency, it is selected as BACT to control NOx emissions from the industrial coal-fired boilers.
+However, DEC revised the cost analyses provided by Aurora for the installation of SCR and SNCR using the cost estimating procedures identified in EPA's May 2016 Air Pollution Control Cost Estimation Spreadsheets for SCR and SNCR, using the unrestricted potential to emit of the four coal-fired boilers, a baseline emission rate of 0.402 lb NOx/MMBtu (average of the two most recent NOx source tests accepted by the Department, which occurred on November 19, 2011 and July 12, 2019) a retrofit factor of 1.5 for projects requiring a difficult retrofit, a NOx removal efficiency of 90% and 50% for SCR and SNCR respectively, an interest rate of 5.0% (current bank prime interest rate), and a 20 year equipment life.
+DEC concluded that NOx emissions for EUs 4 through 7 shall be controlled by maintaining good combustion practices by following the manufacturer's operating and maintenance procedures at all times of operation.

-7.7.8.2.2 PM2.5 Controls for Chena Power Plant
+7.7.8.2.2 PM{2.5} Controls for Chena Power Plant

-The Chena Power Plant has direct PM2.5 emissions less than 70 tons per year (threshold for PM2.5 Implementation Rule) and is already equipped with a single full stream baghouse for controlling particulate emissions from the four coal-fired boilers.
-Baghouses/fabric filters are the highest rated control available (99.9% control efficiency) for PM2.5 emissions from coal-fired boilers.
-Therefore, a PM2.5 BACT analysis was not submitted or reviewed for the Chena Power Plant.
+The Chena Power Plant has direct PM{2.5} emissions less than 70 tons per year (threshold for PM{2.5} Implementation Rule) and is already equipped with a single full stream baghouse for controlling particulate emissions from the four coal-fired boilers.
+Baghouses/fabric filters are the highest rated control available (99.9% control efficiency) for PM{2.5} emissions from coal-fired boilers.
+Therefore, a PM{2.5} BACT analysis was not submitted or reviewed for the Chena Power Plant.